-Leadership and Management Skills for Criminal Justice. . . . . . . . . . . . . . . . .
-(3 cr.)
+Leadership and Management

 Leadership is an essential element for criminal justice professionals.
-Developing an effective management style is an important component for advancement.
-This course is professionals.
 Developing an effective management style is an important component for advancement.
 This course is designed for students to integrate research with real-world experiences involved in becoming a leader in the criminal justice field.
 Students will analyze and assess research that delves into the many leadership and management styles within criminal justice.
 (Prerequisite: ORG 5100)